ValerioS05/pj1nuraghe/README.md

 - The first issue was the images that i used, obviously for a content site we need details and even if the pictures got resized the dimension was too big.
 - `solution` wrapped the picture in a styled box for larger screens giving a touch of style without loosing much details.
 Also giving breathing space to dont overwhelm the user

-- The second issue was the colors, I tried using different colors and palettes but nothing seemed to fit the monochromatic monuments.
+- The second issue was the colors, I tried using different colors and palettes but nothing seemed to fit the monochromatic monuments so the site was mainly grey.
+At first look felt very dull and boring.
-- `solution` I opted for a gradient of grey giving the site a feeling of professional and clear consistent with the meaning of the topic and opted for colorful pictures to give a break to the site palette.
+- `solution` I opted for a light blue/blue/white palette giving the site a feeling of professional / clear / consistent

 **Pictures from before**